About Emdiber Pastoral and Theological College

 Main Focus of Training

-• Equip ministers to disciple others, encourage, lead, and supervise in practical Christian living.
+• Equip ministers to disciple, encourage, and lead in practical Christian living.

-• Prepare ministers to coordinate various church services for the unity and purpose of God's kingdom.
+• Prepare ministers to coordinate church services for unity and purpose.

-• Train ministers to conduct church services according to the Word of God.
+• Train ministers to conduct church services according to God's Word.

 Contextuality and Discipleship

-• Each course addresses real challenges faced by the church and offers biblical solutions.
+• Courses address real church challenges and offer biblical solutions.

-• Students learn to use the gospel to reach people and make disciples, connecting the country’s context with the gospel mission.
+• Students learn to reach people and make disciples, connecting context with gospel mission.

 Weekend Ministry

-Students serve in surrounding areas on weekends, providing ministry in partnership with local churches.
-This benefits both the local churches and the students, giving practical ministry experience and building relationships with local congregations.
+Students serve in surrounding areas on weekends, partnering with local churches.
+This provides practical ministry experience and builds relationships with congregations.

 Programs Offered